equinor/sepes-api/docs/developers/git-workflow.md

 (example)

+Say I want to develop a feature.
+I will then...

 1. Create a feature branch from branch `master` in local repo
    ```sh
    # Be sure that you got the latest changes (ie pull request) in local repo